equinix/terraform-provider-metal/docs/data-sources/plans.md

 ### Ignoring Changes to Plans/Facilities/Metro

-Preserve deployed plan, facility and metro when updating a plan.
+Preserve deployed device plan, facility and metro when creating a new execution plan.

 As described in the [`data-resource-behavior`](https://www.terraform.io/language/data-sources#data-resource-behavior), terraform reads data resources during the planning phase in both the terraform plan and terraform apply commands.
-If the result of the data source has changed since last apply, this will involve changes to other resources where there is a reference to their attributes.
+If the output from the data source is different to the prior state, it will propose changes to resources where there is a reference to their attributes.

-In the case of `metal_plans`, it may happen that a plan is no longer available in a facility/metro because there is no stock at that time, and then returned plans list will be different from last `apply`.
-Therefore, if a resource such as a `metal_device` uses the output of this data source to select a plan or facility/metro, the plan will report that `metal_device` will be destroyed and recreated.
+For `metal_plans`, it may happen that a device plan is no longer available in a facility/metro because there is no stock at that time or you were using a legacy server plan, and thus the returned list of plans matching your search criteria will be different from last `plan`/`apply`.
+Therefore, if a resource such as a `metal_device` uses the output of this data source to select a device plan or facility/metro, the Terraform plan will report that the `metal_device` needs to be recreated.

-To prevent that you can take advantage of the [`lifecycle ignore_changes`](https://www.terraform.io/language/meta-arguments/lifecycle#ignore_changes) feature like defined in the example below.
+To prevent that you can take advantage of the Terraform [`lifecycle ignore_changes`](https://www.terraform.io/language/meta-arguments/lifecycle#ignore_changes) feature as shown in the example below.

 ```hcl
 # Following example will use metal_plans to select the cheapest plan available in metro 'sv' (Sillicon Valley)